-Following the successful conversions of Defender Of The Crown and Rocket Ranger, Cinemaware were also due to release a conversion of their S.D.I game for the C64.
+Following successful conversions of Defender Of The Crown and Rocket Ranger, Cinemaware were also due to release a conversion of S.D.I game for the C64.

 The game was advertised in some of the popular computer magazines of the time, and even featured C64 screenshots.
 One of these has been kindly scanned in by Martin from Stadium 64, which looks to be one of the in-between scenes from the game.
 This was from a Swedish magazine back in 1988.

-S.D.I is not to be confused with the SEGA S.D.I game, which was in the arcades around the same time period.
-This was a game produced in a similar mould to DOTC and Rocket Ranger, with the occasional 1st person perspective scene.
+S.D.I is not to be confused with SEGA S.D.I game, which was in the arcades around the same time period.
+This was a game produced in a similar form to DOTC and Rocket Ranger, with the occasional 1st person perspective scene.

-It was not known exactly why the C64 conversion never made it out like the other titles when we first started out research.
-It could only be assumed that Cinemaware moved onto the higher platforms and away from the C64 at that time.
+It was not known exactly why the C64 conversion never made it like the other titles from Cinemaware.
+It could only be assumed that they had moved onto the more advanced platforms and away from the C64 at that time.

 Bob Jacob revealed to an interview with RVG in 2016, that the C64 version was delayed due to the programmer not being quite up to the task (at the time – but later becoming very good).
 We’re not completely sure though who the programmer was, so hopefully Bob can be prompted to remember.

 Contributions: Unknown, Martin from Stadium 64, Andrew Fisher, Paul Koller, Bob Jacob, Ross Sillifant, Nate, Peter Weighill

 Extracted from Zzap 64 – December 1987 (Thanks to Andrew)